 Process scheduling organizes the processes to maximize CPU utilization.
 Process scheduling supports multiprogramming.
-Multiple processes are loaded to the main memory of the CPU and the processes are switched so frequently such that CPU is busy executing one process at a time while the other is in waiting state.
+Multiple processes are loaded to the main memory of the CPU, and the processes are switched so frequently that the CPU is busy executing one process at a time while the other is in a waiting for the state.

-Process scheduling helps in determining which process should be allotted to CPU and which should be put on hold.
-It takes care that no process is starving and no process is engaging CPU for a long time keeping the other process on hold.
+Process scheduling helps in determining which process should be allotted to the CPU and which should be put on hold.
+It takes care that no process is starving and no process is engaging the CPU for a long time, keeping the other process on hold.

 Process Scheduling Queues

-Every process in the main memory is organized in the queue which helps to classify which processes are ready for execution which are in waiting state.
-Whenever a process gets created it is placed in the job queue.
-The job queue is one where all the processes in system stay till the get ready for execution.
+Every process in the main memory is organized in the queue, which helps to classify which processes are ready for execution which are in waiting state.
+Whenever a process gets created, it is placed in the job queue.
+The job queue is one where all the processes in the system stay till they get ready for execution.

-When a process is ready for execution it is brought to the main memory and placed in the ready queue.
-When a CPU gets free the first process in ready queue is allotted to CPU for execution.
+When a process is ready for execution, it is brought to the main memory and placed in the ready queue.
+During the time the CPU gets free, the first process in the ready queue is allotted to the CPU for execution.

 When a process executing in CPU quits for the reasons like waiting for the occurrence of an event (I/O request to complete).
 Processes waiting for sharing of I/O devices are placed in the device queue.

-Resources serving the queues are represented with the circles whereas arrows represent how a process navigates in the system.
+Resources serving the queues are represented with circles, whereas arrows represent how a process navigates in the system.
 Now let’s interrogate the diagram.

-When a process enters main memory for execution it is placed in ready queue till CPU can be allotted to it or it is dispatched.
+When a process enters main memory for execution, it is placed in the ready queue till the CPU can be allotted to it or it is dispatched.

-Now, once CPU is allotted to the process, there are a series of events that can occur to the process we will discuss them one by one.
+Now, once CPU is allotted to the process, there are a series of events that can occur in the process we will discuss them one by one.

-- If a process requests for an I/O device then it would be placed in I/O queue or a device queue.
+- If a process requests for an I/O device, then it would be placed in the I/O queue or a device queue.

-- In case the process had created a child process then it has to wait till child executes completely.
+- In case the process had created a child process, then it has to wait till the child executes completely.

-- In case the process is interrupted due to any reason it would be placed back in the ready queue.
+- In case the process is interrupted due to any reason, it will be placed back in the ready queue.

 - Pre-emptive Scheduling: Pre-emptive scheduling of a process allows the system to pre-empt the process in between its execution and respond to another process.